GenomeDK/genomedk-docs/content/software-specific.rst

     Would you like me to automatically choose some CPAN mirror sites for you?
 (This means connecting to the Internet) [yes]

-For this, just answer 'yes'.
+For this, just answer *yes*.
 Then a lot of output follows, what is actually important is:

 .. code-block:: none